KrishnaPoddar1/YouTube-App/README.md

 - Loading a search page based on the search results.
 - Building N level comments using Dummy Data.
 - Changed the routing suh that Head is also included and useNavigate hook can be used.

+- Built a live chat component along with a way to add your own message on to it.
+- Made it so that the poage doesn't bloat or freeze when the data exceeds a certain limit(Here it is 10).